Noise Perturbation for Saliency Prediction with Psychophysical Synthetic Images: Conclusion and Future work

 \section{Conclusion and Future work}

-This study investigated saliency prediction accuracy using CNN, Fourier, and spectral models inspired by low-level vision systems.
-On psychophysical synthetic images, the saliency prediction models inspired by low-level vision functions of humans outperformed pre-trained deep neural networks.
-As a result, we discovered that CNNs do not accurately replicate the operation of the human eye's low-level vision system.
-However, we should be cautious of deep CNNs that have been trained on natural images rather than psychophysical synthetic images, as this will result in the current situation.
-Furthermore, we found psychophysical models are more easily affected by noise compared to pre-trained neural networks.
+This study delved into the accuracy of saliency prediction using CNNs, Fourier, and spectral models inspired by low-level vision systems.
+On psychophysical synthetic images, it was observed that saliency prediction models inspired by low-level human vision functions outperformed pre-trained deep neural networks.
+These findings underscored the fact that CNNs do not precisely emulate the workings of the human eye's low-level vision system.
+It is important to exercise caution when applying deep CNNs trained on natural images to tasks involving psychophysical synthetic images, as this may lead to suboptimal results.
+Additionally, the study revealed that psychophysical models are more susceptible to the effects of noise when compared to pre-trained neural networks.

-As mentioned above, some difficulties arise when psychophysical images are applied to CNNs.
-On the one hand, there are not enough psychophysical images used to train deep CNNs.
-On the other hand, CNN's architecture models high-level human visual systems, but do they model low-level visual functions, such as color, orientation, brightness reduction, and adaptation?
-Finally, saliency prediction on degradation distract tasks could be expanded with more diverse degradation on both clean natural images and psychophysical synthetic images to test saliency prediction stability.
-As previously stated, we must also collect human saliency prediction data on degraded images as a baseline to evaluate the model's performance, and it would also be an exciting direction to take in the future.
+Several challenges were identified when utilizing psychophysical images with CNNs.
+First, there is often an inadequate quantity of psychophysical images available for training deep CNNs.
+Furthermore, CNN architectures primarily model high-level human visual functions, but the extent to which they replicate low-level visual functions such as color, orientation, brightness adjustments, and adaptation remains a subject of investigation.
+Additionally, there is room for expanding research on saliency prediction for degradation distraction tasks, encompassing a wider range of image degradations for both clean natural images and psychophysical synthetic images, in order to assess saliency prediction stability.
+Collecting human saliency prediction data for degraded images as a benchmark for model performance is essential and should be considered for future studies.

-Last but not least, we should consider psychophysical methods when examining the properties of artificial neural networks.
-Numerous psychophysical studies on visual attention mechanisms have been conducted by visual neuroscientists, and they have significantly increased our knowledge in those fields.
-It can improve the generality and stability of artificial neural networks, but there is insufficient research in this area.
-Nonetheless, it will be more interesting to incorporate additional psychophysical studies into the artificial neural network because they will deepen our understanding of the human visual system and artificial neural network mechanisms.
+Lastly, it is imperative to emphasize the significance of incorporating psychophysical methods when examining the properties of artificial neural networks.
+Visual neuroscientists have conducted numerous psychophysical studies on visual attention mechanisms, significantly advancing our understanding of these domains.
+Integrating these insights into artificial neural networks can enhance their generality and stability.
+However, this area remains underexplored, and there is a need for further research in this direction.
+Incorporating additional psychophysical studies into the development and analysis of artificial neural networks holds the potential to deepen our comprehension of both the human visual system and the mechanisms of artificial neural networks.